charmbracelet/soft-serve/README.md

     private: true
     note: "A private repo"

 # Authorized users.
 Admins have full access to all repos.
-Regular users
-# can read public repos and push to their collab-repos.

-# Authorized users.
-Admins have full access to all repos.
 Private repos are only
 # accessible by admins and collab users.
 Regular users can read public repos
 # based on your anon-access setting.